diamirio/AndroidAppTemplate/README.md

 * `test`: Write unit tests for every `Reactor`.
 Mockito or PowerMock can be used to mock objects and verify correct behaviour.
 Add the `RxSchedulersOverrideRule` to prevent errors with RxJava.
 * `androidTest`: Write UI tests for common actions in your app.
 Use JUnit 4 Tests with Espresso.
 Some helper methods are available in EspressoUtils.

+## Other

+### ktlint

+[ktlint](https://ktlint.github.io/) is a *Kotlin* linter and formatter.
+Using it is recommended to keep the code base clean and readable.
+Use
+* `./gradlew ktlint` to lint your code.
+* `./gradlew ktlintFormat` to automatically format all your code according to the linting rules.

+### fastlane

+[fastlane](https://fastlane.tools/) is an automation framework that can be used to for deployment and release processes for Android or iOS apps.
+It is recommended to setup your Project with *fastlane*.

 ## Recommended Reading

 * [Navigation Architecture Component](https://developer.android.com/topic/libraries/architecture/navigation/)